Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: More Quantitative Results

 \section{More Quantitative Results}

-To assess the quality of the generated captions, we use four widely used evaluation metrics, \ie, BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor} and CIDEr~\cite{vedantam2015cider}.
+To assess the quality of the generated captions, we use four widely used NLG evaluation metrics, \ie, BLEU (B1$\sim$B4)~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor} and CIDEr~\cite{vedantam2015cider}.
 As shown in Table~\ref{tab:average}, we report the average scores of all the above evaluation metrics.
-The results exhibit that regardless of $\text{bs}=96$ or $192$, our S4M consistently outperforms R2Gen in terms of all the average scores (except for ROUGE-L), which demonstrates its effectiveness in generating accurate and high-quality radiology reports.
-Specifically, when comparing R2Gen to our S4M in both the specialized and generalist settings, we observe that the improvements of R2Gen are $2.1\%$, $-0.4\%$, $-2.6\%$, $-2.9\%$, $5.6\%$, $-2.2\%$ and $8.9\%$ for BLEU-1, BLEU-2, BLEU-3, BLEU-4, METEOR, ROUGE-L and CIDEr, respectively\footnote{Note that for a fair comparison, we compare the highest results for both R2Gen and ours.}.
-In contrast, our S4M achieves even larger improvements in these evaluation metrics about $8.3\%$, $7.4\%$, $6.7\%$, $6.8\%$, $6.9\%$, $-0.6\%$ and $22.7\%$ separately.
+The results exhibit that regardless of $\text{bs}=96$ or $192$, our X-RGen consistently outperforms R2Gen in terms of all the average scores (except for ROUGE-L), which demonstrates its effectiveness in generating accurate and high-quality radiology reports.
+Specifically, when comparing R2Gen to our X-RGen in both the specialised and generalist settings, the improvements of R2Gen are $2.1\%$, $-0.4\%$, $-2.6\%$, $-2.9\%$, $5.6\%$, $-2.2\%$ and $8.9\%$ for BLEU-1, BLEU-2, BLEU-3, BLEU-4, METEOR, ROUGE-L and CIDEr, respectively\footnote{For a fair comparison, we compare the highest results for both R2Gen and ours.}.
+In contrast, our X-RGen achieves even larger improvements in these evaluation metrics about $8.3\%$, $7.4\%$, $6.7\%$, $6.8\%$, $6.9\%$, $-0.6\%$ and $22.7\%$ separately.
 Moreover, we also report the values of all the evaluation metrics on these six datasets from Tables~\ref{tab:IU_Xray} to~\ref{tab:Shoulder}.